 Step 1: Rinse and cook the rice.

-On the stovetop: Add 2 cups of rice to 3.5 cups of water or broth and cook on medium until water evaporates.
+On the stovetop: Add 2 cups of rice to 3.5 cups of water or broth and cook on medium until the water evaporates.

 In the Instant Pot: Use a 1:1 rice-to-liquid ratio.
 Use a 12-minute manual or rice setting and allow it to naturally release.

-Step 3: Reduce heat to medium.
+Step 3: Reduce the heat to medium.
 Add BBQ sauce, onions, peppers, zucchini, pineapple, and red pepper flakes and stir to combine until the veggies are soft and the flavors are melded.

 Step 4: Remove from heat and serve over rice.
 Enjoy!